openhouse/photo-filter/project-guidelines.md

   - **Full File Replacements**: Always provide full files for any code changes to facilitate copy-paste replacement.
   - **Project Organization**: Organize the project into smaller, manageable files to support this method.
+  - **Include Git Commit Messages**: When making changes to project files, always include a clear and descriptive git commit message in replies.

 - **Version Control**: